 Industry: FinTech, Payments – Total funding: $ 106.7 Million

-Razorpay is an online payments solution enabling Indian businesses to accept, process and arrange payments.
+Razorpay is an online payment solution enabling Indian businesses to accept, process and arrange payments.
 The Razorpay platform grants access to multiple modes of payments including credit card, debit card, online banking, unified payments interface, and popular digital wallets.

 Industry: Insurance, InsurTech – Total funding: $ 107 Million

 Acko is a digital insurance company providing a digital platform to compare insurance plans and register claims online.
-Specialized in car insurance and two-wheelers insurance products, Acko also proposes to process claims through its platform for a wide range of transport issues and other household products damages.
+Specialized in car insurance and two-wheelers insurance products, Acko also proposes to process claims through its platform for a wide range of transport issues and other household product damages.

 Industry: E-Commerce, Beauty – Total funding: $ 107.9 Million